-When you work with BACCHUS Real Estate Professionals and Edina Realty, your real estate transaction moves more smoothly and with less stress because we're able to connect all the dots.
-We offer one-stop shopping for mortgage, title, insurance, warranties and relocation services.
+When you work with us and Edina Realty, your real estate transaction moves more quickly, more smoothly and with less stress because we're able to connect all the dots.
+We offer one-stop shopping for mortgage, title, insurance, relocation, and HSASM home warranties.
 Let us know when you'd like to get started and together we can formulate a plan to sell your home for top dollar.